DeWittDev/DeWittDev/README.md

 Welcome to my page, I'm Andrew DeWitt.
-I'm a student of Coding Dojo interested in creating applications or programs related to cryptocurrency and market platforms
+I'm an Alumni of Coding Dojo having learned the MERN, Python, and Java stacks

-I'm learning from the ground up in both realms.
-History and patterns are my best teachers moving forward.

 I'd love to collaborate, my email is DeWittDev@protonmail.ch.
 Feel free to reach out at any time.